Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Truncated Wigner approximation for weakly interacting bosons

 with the Wigner functional $W[\psi(\vec{r}), \psi^*(\vec{r})]$, where $\psi(\vec{r}), \psi^*(\vec{r})$ are treated as independent fields.
 Similarly, we can also derive Bopp operators by composition of the single-mode expressions of Eq.~(\ref{eq:BoppSingleMode}):

-It is important to realize that the field $\psi(\vec{r})$ is generally not integrable since, according to Eq.~(\ref{eq:fieldExpansion}), even the vacuum has on average $\lim_{N \rightarrow \infty} N / 2$ particles before subtracting the symmetrical ordering correction.
+It is important to realize that the integral over the density $|\psi(\vec{r})|^2$ diverges since, according to Eq.~(\ref{eq:fieldExpansion}), even the vacuum has on average $\lim_{N \rightarrow \infty} N / 2$ particles before subtracting the symmetrical ordering correction.
 Combining the mappings in Eqs.~(\ref{eq:mappingsField}) with the TWA, which is now justified in regions $\vec{r} \in R$ where macroscopic occupation occurs, it is possible to obtain a functional FPE.